canonical/checkbox/checkbox-ng/docs/launcher-tutorial.rst

 ``api_version``

 API version determines the behaviour of the launcher.
 Each checkbox feature is added at a specific API version.
 Default behaviours don't change silently;
 explicit launcher change is required.
 Default value: ``0.99``

+``session_title``

+A title to be applied to the sessions created using this launcher.
+This can be be used to identify a stored sessions and can be used in report generation.

+``session_desc``

+A string that can be applied to sessions created using this launcher.
+Useful for storing some contextual infomation about the session.

 ``stock_reports``